jmandel/fhir-js-client/README.md

 This is a JavaScript library for connecting SMART apps to Fhir servers.
 It works both in browsers (IE10+) and on the server (NodeJS).

+> This the documentation for the current version.
+If you want to migrate from older versions, make sure uou check out [what is new in v2](http://docs.smarthealthit.org/client-js/v2.html).

 ## Installation
 Install from npm:
 ```sh